Prospective & Retrospective Forensic Delay Analysis

 Delays are typically caused by unexpected events or circumstances that prevent the project from being carried out as originally planned.
 There are many common causes for delays on a construction project.
 These include:

-Key questions Chronos help you to answer include:
+Chronos can help you to answer:

 - Has an event impacted the critical path of the project?

 - What is the extent of the delay?